React Flow: Everything you need to know

 React Flow: For whom?

-React Flow is perfect for developers, businesses, and data professionals who need to create interactive diagrams and visual workflows.
-It’s widely used by:
+React Flow is perfect for developers, businesses, and data professionals who need to create interactive tools: diagrams and visual workflows.
+It's widely used by:

 • Developers – To create drag-and-drop interfaces, visual editors, and data flow systems.